 - Ensuring all members of the Congregation receive the high level of care they require to provide them with the quality of life they have a right to expect; - Reviewing the charity's properties used as community houses and assessing their suitability as homes for the elderly and frail.
-Those identified as being unsuitable will be adapted or, if this proves impossible, sold and replaced with properties more appropriate for the elderly; - Enabling all members of the Congregation to continue with their individual ministries for as long as possible; - Inviting interested persons to become members of the Province; and - Paying due heed to the impact of the Covid-19 pandemic and its consequences, both socially and economically, we will continue to work towards the good stewardship of the monies we receive.
+Those identified as being unsuitable will be adapted or, if this proves impossible, sold and replaced with properties more appropriate for the elderly; - Enabling all members of the Congregation to continue with their individual ministries for as long as possible; - ◆ Inviting interested members from the Democratic Republic of Congo to join at Congregational level; and - ◆ Paying due heed to the impact of the Covid-19 pandemic and its consequences, both socially and economically, we will continue to work towards the good stewardship of the monies we receive.